 STATE COLLEGE, Pa. -- Spring football is officially underway and with one practice in the books, probable captains Sean Lee and Daryll Clark met with the media inside the Bryce Jordan Center.
 Coach Joe Paterno will answer questions later this afternoon.

 After a medical redshirt season, Lee is back at linebacker.
 The senior, who tore the anterior cruciate ligament in his right knee, said the limb is ready to go.
-However, Penn State coaches are planning to keep him out of contact drills.
+However,

 Here are a few of the highlights from their interviews: